drunner/drunner/README.md

 * Trivial to install a service multiple times with different configurations (e.g. mulitple minecraft servers)
 * Ansible friendly for automation (see [Exit Codes](https://github.com/j842/dr#exit-codes) below).
 * Small footprint: everything dRunner creates on the host is contained in one folder of your choice (apart from Docker Volumes).
+* Tools to build dServices and test them.

 # Install notes